Vindexus/HeresyWorld/classes/guardsman.md

 On a miss the GM will offer you a different grenade, or the one you were searching for at a cost.

 ### Explosives Expert
 When you **set up a triggered explosive** say what materials on hand you're using and choose your trigger: timed, remote, proximity.
-Roll+INT, on a 10+ choose 1, on a 7-9 choose 2, and on a miss choose 3:
+Roll+INT, on a 10+ the explosive works as intended.
+On a 7-9 choose 1, and on a 6- choose 2:

   - It takes a bit longer to set up
   - You need to something extra to get it to work, the GM will tell you what